zeta-chain/protocol-contracts/docs/src/contracts/zevm/CoreRegistry.sol/contract.CoreRegistry.md

 |`value`|`bytes`||

-### _propagateContractStatusUpdate
+### _broadcastContractStatusUpdate

-Propagates contract status update to all satellite registries
+Broadcast contract status update to all satellite registries

 contractType The type of the contract